 Mar Hicks is an author, historian, and professor doing research on the history of computing, labor, technology, and queer science and technology studies.
 Their research focuses on how gender and sexuality bring hidden technological dynamics to light, and how the experiences of women and LGBTQIA people change the core narratives of the history of computing in unexpected ways.

-Hicks's book, Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge In Computing, published by MIT Press, won the 2018 PROSE Award for History of Science, Technology, and Medicine; the 2018 Sally Hacker Prize from the Society for the History of Technology; the 2018 Stansky Prize from the North American Conference on British Studies; and, the 2018 Wadsworth Prize, awarded by the British Business Archives Council.
+Hicks's book, Programmed Inequality: How Britain Discarded Women Technologists and Lost Its Edge In Computing, published by MIT Press, won the 2018 PROSE Award for History of Science, Technology, and Medicine; the 2018 Sally Hacker Prize from the Society for the History of Technology; the 2018 Stansky Prize from the North American Conference on British Studies; the 2018 Wadsworth Prize, awarded by the British Business Archives Council; and, the 2019 Herbert Baxter Adams Prize from the American Historical Association.
 Programmed Inequality is a cautionary tale that investigates why the proportion of women declined as electronic computing matured, and how this labor situation had grave effects on the technological aspirations of that waning superpower.
 It shows what lessons this holds for other nations, especially the United States, and how history can help us make sense of the present and the future by focusing not just on technological success stories, but also stories of technological failure.
 It is available in hardcover, paperback, audiobook, and e-book—and it may also soon be available in graphic novel format.

 Maria Klawe, President of Harvey Mudd College and an expert on diversity in STEM, has described the book as "one of the best researched and most compelling examples of the negative impact of gender and class discrimination on a country's economy."
 Margot Shetterly, author of Hidden Figures, has called it an "important lesson for scholars and policymakers seeking ways to improve inclusion in STEM fields."